-The process of proving possession of the private key for end-entity certificates by RAs will be described in their respective RPS.
+The process of proving possession of the private key for endDentity certificates by RAs will be described in their respective RPS.

-3.2.2.
-Authentication of Organization Identity
+3.2.2 Authentication of Organization Identity

 Authentication of Organization identity is set forth in the applicable customer agreement or requirements as specified in the agreements/contracts.
 Verification procedures depend on the community ordering the certificate.
-Where applicable, DigiCert's certificate issuance process authenticates the identity of the organization named in the respective Digital Certificate Subscriber Agreement and per the requirements of the associated External Program and CP.
+Where applicable, DigiCert's certificate issuance process authenticates the identity of the organization named in the respective Digital Certificate Subscriber Agreement and per the requirements of the associated External Program CP or legal agreement.